camachoh1/ORM/README.md

-Absolutely!
-Here's the documentation in markdown format for your README file:

 ## Simple Active Record ORM

 This is a simple Object-Relational Mapper (ORM) built using Ruby.
 It follows the Active Record design pattern and provides basic functionalities for interacting with a PostgreSQL database.